 Risk-taking and confidence are skills we want in our children!

 Instead, let’s appreciate what growing up in Africa can do for kids.
 Lots of unsupervised, outdoor play with kids of all ages.
 Some hard work.
-And no screen time.
+And almost no screen time.

 Maybe parents in the so-called developed world can take some cues.
 I hear childhood obesity is at unprecedented levels out there.